 There are three reasonable combinations of LI-space and LB-space.
 The normal case is to set LI-space to 1 and LB-space to 0, yielding one blank vertical space before each item in the list; such a list is usually terminated with a .LE 1 to end the list with a blank vertical space.
 In the second case, for a more compact list, set LI-space to 0 and LB-space to 1, and, again, use .LE 1 at the end of the list.
-The result is a list with one blank vertical space before and after it.
-If you set both LI-space and LB-space to 0, and use .LE to end the list, a list without any blank vertical spaces will result.
+The result is a list with one blank vertical space both LI-space and LB-space to 0, and use .LE to end the list, a list without any blank vertical spaces will result.